 Beth is the longest serving member of the YLC staff, in fact she is one of the founders of the Yukon Literacy Coalition.
 She studied theatre and communications and applies her love of learning to the ever-evolving challenges of running a Yukon not-for-profit.
 When Beth is not at work she can be found on a hill, in a valley or in her greenhouse.

 Victoria has lived from one side of the country to the other – she grew up in St. John's, Newfoundland and has been in the Yukon since the summer of 2018.
-She loves the outdoors and is blown away by the beauty that Whitehorse offers every single day.
-She has a diploma and background in both Business and Early Childhood Education, with a strong desire to continue to learn new skills.
+She loves the outdoors and is blown away by the beauty that the Yukon offers every single day.
+She has a background in both Business and Early Childhood Education, with a strong desire to continue to learn new skills.
 As the old saying goes, you learn something new every day!

 Carrie-Anne holds a Bachelor of Education and an Associate of Arts Degree in General Arts.
 Her work with children and families spans the continent and two decades and includes daycare; teaching; intervention therapy; summer camp; and support for folks with special needs.
 Carrie-Anne's lifelong love of reading and crafting are put to great use in our Outreach Program and at the Family Literacy Centre, where she runs literacy-based programming with enthusiasm and joy.
 Carrie-Anne believes whole-heartedly that everyone is capable of learning- regardless of personal limitations, and she hopes to spend the next two decades involved in meaningful work in her community.